Geo Replication & Migration to the Cloud

-Replicate & tier aging files to disk, tape and cloud.
+Replicate & tier aging files to disk, tape and cloud without a NAS gateway.

 Tiger Bridge makes it easy to align data value with storage costs by seamlessly extending your NTFS or Tiger Store file system and performing transparent data migration between one storage tier and another using simple policies.